Rights of Minority Institutes not Absolute

 Part of: GS-II- Indian polity and SC judgement (PT-MAINS-PERSONALITY TEST)

 Recently, the Supreme Court of India gave its judgement on the admission criteria of minority institutions.
-It held that National Eligibility-cum-Entrance Test (NEET) is mandatory for admission to all the medical colleges and the right of minority institutions is not absolute and is amenable to regulation.
+It held that National Eligibility-cum-Entrance Test (NEET) is mandatory for admission to all medical colleges and the right of minority institutions is not absolute and is amenable to regulation.

 Background: